The Visitors (ABBA album): Recording and release

-Recording began on what was to become ABBA's eighth studio album on March 16, 1981.
+Recording began on what was to become ABBA's eighth studio album on 16 March 1981.
 By this time, tensions in ABBA had heightened.
 Björn Ulvaeus and Agnetha Fältskog had divorced in July 1980, while the band's other couple, Benny Andersson and Anni-Frid Lyngstad, announced their divorce in February 1981, adding strain to the musical partnership.
 Ulvaeus mentioned in retrospect that the sessions were troubled, noting, "It could be frosty sometimes."
-Lyngstad also commented that they were beginning to tire of working together.
+Lyngstad also commented that they were beginning to be tired of working together.

 The members of ABBA and their personnel have memories of the recording sessions for this album being rather difficult.
 To begin with, their sound engineer Michael Tretow had to become accustomed to using the new 32-track digital recorder that had been purchased for Polar Music Studios.
 He said, "Digital recording...cut out all the hiss, but it also meant that sounds were sharply cut off below a certain level.
 The sound simply became too clean, so I had to find ways of compensating for that".
 The first three tracks for the album had already been recorded using analogue tape and therefore Tretow had to transfer all subsequent tracks from digital to analogue and back again to avoid a difference in quality.

 On its release, The Visitors reached the top of the charts in a number of territories but was not as successful as the band's previous albums.

 On 1 December 2023, The Visitors was reissued as a multi-format release for its delayed 40th anniversary celebration.
-It included: a double-LP half-speed mastered version of the album, done by Miles Showell at Abbey Road Studios, pressed on 45rpm 180g black vinyl; a colored vinyl 7" singles box set of "Head Over Heels", "One of Us", "The Day Before You Came", and "Under Attack" (the latter two being from The Singles: The First Ten Years); and individual 7" picture discs of these four singles.
+It included: a double-LP half-speed mastered version of the album, done by Miles Showell at Abbey Road Studios, pressed on 45 rpm 180 g black vinyl; a colored vinyl 7-inch singles box set of "Head Over Heels", "One of Us", "The Day Before You Came", and "Under Attack" (the latter two being from The Singles: The First Ten Years); and individual 7" picture discs of these four singles.